fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 web pages or tabs in the browser are also doing stun yet all of these impact the global rate limit in the browser.
-If the browser discards STUN packets due to the global rate limit being exceeded, it results in applicant failusers that look like network problems which are in fact just an artifact of other applications running the browser at the same time.
+If the browser discards STUN packets due to the global rate limit being exceeded, it results in applicant failures that look like network problems which are in fact just an artifact of other applications running the browser at the same time.
 This is critical information to understanding why applications are failing.
 The recommendation here is that the WebRTC